MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 > In addition to the following documented individual commands and the order of execution, for you to understand each portion of the deployment of the networking resources, you can download the full Bash [4-create-networking.sh](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/bash/4-create-networking.sh) or Windows Batch [4-create-networking.bat](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/windowsbatch/4-create-networking.bat) scripts to save you time.

 #### Initialize the variables

+You can be creative with the public IP name, load balancer name, virtual network name, subnet name, backend pool name, frontend IP configuration name, NAT pool name and the load balacing rule names, as long as they comply with the [naming conventions](./general-guidelines.md#naming-conventions). *myGameBackendLB* is just an example of how the load balancer could be named.

 ```bat
 SET LBSKU=Basic